Lecture 20: Linear Regression via Ordinary Least Squares (OLS)

 pip install patsy

-We start by passing our model, specified in a patsy string to patsy.dmatrices()
+We start by passing our model, specified in a patsy string to patsy.dmatrices() to create the design matrices.
+Our model is

 .